 As soon as this question came to mind, I knew the source.

-I’ve definitely learned to ask these sort of questions as a result of following the work of Tim Ferriss, the man behind The Tim Ferriss Show (an extremely popular podcast, featuring riveting interviews with world-class individuals) and the author of such monster books as Tools of Titans and the recently released Tribe of Mentors.
+I’ve definitely learned to ask these sort of questions as a result of following the work of Tim Ferriss, the man behind The Tim Ferriss Show podcast and author of such monster books as Tools of Titans and the recently released Tribe of Mentors.
 Both of these books change my brain with every passing line, with essentially all of those lines being either intentionally worded questions he asks his guests or their thought-provoking responses to them.

 The craziest part was that I actually heard Ferriss’ voice asking the question in my head as it hit me.
 Surely this is why I so easily attributed it to him.